-The Institute of International Education, Inc. (IIE), a US private not-for-profit leader in the international exchange of people and ideas, administers the program on behalf of the Western Union Foundation and its contributors.
+The Institute of International Education, Inc. (IIE), a US non-profit, administers the program on behalf of the Western Union Foundation and its contributors.

 The WU Scholars program was created to help give young people a boost toward a better life.
 The Western Union Foundation believes education is the surest path to economic opportunity.
 Educational pursuits to gain knowledge and skills for in-demand, 21st century careers are helping people all over the world climb the economic ladder.

 To us, a better education means better employment opportunities.
 And with better employment opportunities comes improved earning potential.
 As Western Union CEO Hikmet Ersek says, "Education is powerful.
 It is the key to change and one key to financial dignity for all."
 That financial dignity is what drives a better life for individuals, families, and communities around the world.

 - Scholarships must be used at an accredited post-secondary institution seeking an undergraduate degree.

 - All applicants must be pursuing a degree/field of study in one of the following categories: science, technology, engineering, mathematics, and business/entrepreneurship.

 - All applicants for scholarships must be between the ages of 18 - 26 years of age on June 1, 2019.